Homestay Preparation in Fujieda

 The 8-Lesson Roadmap

-A typical curriculum covers the journey from "Hello" to "Thank you and Goodbye."
+A typical curriculum covers everything from "Hello" to "Thank you and Goodbye."

 Staying 2 months or longer?
 For extended stays that include school attendance, I add a free bonus lesson on making friends and navigating school life — because the social side matters just as much as the practical side.